SeanS86/docker-pipeline-demo/README.md

 # PY_Bookstore API App
+In this project we show case hos to "dockerize" a Python script exposing and API.
+And afterwards, we simulate a deployment onto Kubernetes using Helm.

 ## How to run the application locally

 Firstly you have to build a Docker image for the application and run it as a container afterwards.